-I was recently reading about Michelle Duggar, in her book Twenty and Counting, and I was struck once again by how cheerful she seems to be.
-She has 19 children!
-Life cannot be perfect all the time, right?
-Yet she seems to have peace and joy in the midst of whatever life throws at her.
+I was recently reading about a mother with quite a few children, and I was struck by how cheerful she seemed to be.
+She seemed to have peace and joy in the midst of whatever life threw at her.

 At another time, when her sons made a terrible mess in their garage, God brought a Bible verse to her mind to remind her that a soft answer turns away wrath.
 She learned to lower her voice when she was angry, rather than raise it — and it worked!